erfanzar/InstinctiveDiffuse/README.md

 1. pre-training some cool GenetativeModel for custom use cases
 2. developing and researching Generative Models in Art and multimodal Field
-3. creating an easy-to-use and user-friendly UI to make it using model and evaluating process easier
+3. creating an easy-to-use and user-friendly UI to make it using the model and evaluation process easier
 4. Engine and Command Line Interface (CLI)
 5. Web Application
 6. Desktop User Interface